gaborvecsei/Car-Route-Visualizer/README.md

 - Back: $180°$
 - Left: $270°$

-The exposure values are normalized so that:
+The raw exposure values are then normalized so that:
 $$E_{front} + E_{back} + E_{left} + E_{right} = 1$$

-This ensures the total sun energy hitting the car is conserved and distributed among the sides based on geometry.
+This ensures the total sun energy hitting the car is conserved and distributed among the sides based on geometry, while the 90° tolerance prevents sides from receiving exposure when the sun is behind them.

 ## Interactive Sun Exposure Visualization